Kat632/PP4-LettuceEat/README.md

      - The user will be looking for:
         - a comprehensive list of recipes.
 	    - a comprehensive list of ingredients and steps to follow.
-	    - a list of comments and images of others' attempts to replicate the meal on each recipe page.
+	    - a list of comments about others' attempts to replicate the meal on each recipe page.

 - **Functionality Requirements**
      - The user will be able to:
         - Easily navigate the site to find the information they want.
 	    - Be able to select recipes they wish to try.
 	    - Comment on and like recipes.
-	    - Upload images in the comments section to show their results of trying the recipe.

 #### Structure
 The information architecture was organized in such a way as to ensure that users can navigate through the site easily.